sir-sharkey/css-init/README.md

 - Does not tamper with the natural accessibility of semantic HTML.
 - Does not remove, or mess with in any way, the default focus state styles.
-  - ⚠️ You should _never_ remove/hide/suppress the default `:focus` outline styles without creating a custom one to override it!
+  - ⚠️ You should _never_ remove/hide/suppress the default `:focus` outline without creating a custom one to override it!
 - Sets `font-size` to `100%` and includes a note on why this is important.
 - Sets default `line-height` on `body` and includes a note (and [link](https://developer.mozilla.org/en-US/docs/Web/CSS/line-height#accessibility_concerns)) on why this is important.
 - Ensures that `[hidden]` attribute styles are honored.